Greek Orthodox Patriarchate of Alexandria: Mission growth in the 20th century

+During the early 20th century, several African-initiated Christian movements emerged in response to colonial missionary structures and local religious conditions.
+Some of these groups came into contact with the African Orthodox Church, an Afro-American church founded in 1918 in the United States within the context of Marcus Garvey’s movement.
+Despite its name, the African Orthodox Church had no connection with the Eastern Orthodox Church and was an independent sacramental denomination.
+In 1932, a bishop of this church traveled to Uganda and ordained Ruben Spartas Mukasa and one of his associates as priests of the African Orthodox Church.
+A few years later, however, Mukasa and his followers chose to align with the Greek Orthodox Patriarchate of Alexandria.
+Mukasa later traveled to Alexandria and was ordained by the patriarch.
+After this shift, the African Orthodox Church lost its presence in Uganda.

+The 1952 Egyptian coup d'état which brought the Arab nationalist government of Gamal Abdel Nasser was a turning point for the Orthodox Church in Egypt as increasing xenophobic attitudes of the pan-Arabist Egyptian Muslims due to events like nationalisation of industries (that were largely owned by non-Muslim foreigners) and dispute over the status of the Suez Canal precipitated into large-scale exodus of local Greeks.
+Rise of Islamism in Egypt, spearheaded by the Muslim Brotherhood, after Egypt's defeat in the Six Day War, also hastened the Exodus of Greek Christians.

 In the 1950s, however, the Orthodox Church in Kenya suffered severe oppression at the hands of the British colonial authorities during the Mau Mau Uprising.
 Most of the clergy were put in concentration camps, and churches and schools were closed.
 Only the Cathedral in Nairobi (which had a largely Greek membership) remained open.

 Archbishop Makarios III of Cyprus preached an anti-colonialist sermon at the cathedral on his way home from exile, and this led to friendship between him and the leader of the anti-colonial struggle in Kenya, Jomo Kenyatta.

-After Kenya became independent in 1963 the situation eased, and the Greek-speaking Church of Cyprus helped to get the presence of the Greek Orthodox Church in Kenya once more, building a seminary and sending missionary teachers.
+After Kenya became independent in 1963 the situation eased, and the Greek-speaking Church of Cyprus helped to get the presence of the Greek Orthodox church in Kenya once more, building a seminary and sending missionary teachers.